minhaz1217/Online-Advising-System/README.md

 # Online Course advising system

+This was my first project built using Java Spring Boot and mongodb.
+I built it for a course at university.
+I was new in both spring and in mongodb.
+The main purpose of this project was to use different types of validation and learn about spring and mongodb and try to make it look presentable.

 ### A course advising system that lets the students select courses and sections for their next semester with time conflict detection and maintaining prerequisites.

 ### *The Project is currently hosted in [Heroku*](https://online-advising-system.herokuapp.com/)